Feature Selection for Huge Data via Minipatch Learning: Empirical Studies

 \subsection{Feature Selection in High-Dimensional Linear Regression}

 We compare the feature selection accuracy as well as computational time of our proposed methods with several widely-used competitors including the Lasso \citep{tibshirani1996lasso}, Complementary Pairs Stability Selection (CPSS) \citep{shah2013cpss}, Randomized Lasso \citep{meinshausen2010stability}, univariate linear regression filter with False Discovery Rate (FDR) control via the Benjamini-Hochberg procedure, recursive feature elimination (RFE) \citep{guyon2002rfe}, and thresholded Ordinary Least Squares (OLS) \citep{giurcanu2016}.
 Our focus is on high-dimensional cases with $N \ll M$ because these settings are arguably the most difficult for feature selection.
+Additional results about feature interactions can be found in the Appendix.
 In this section, we consider three high-dimensional scenarios with the following data matrices $\mathbf{X}\in\mathbb{R}^{N\times M}$:

 \begin{itemize} \item {\bf Scenario 1 (S1)} Autoregressive Toeplitz design: the $M=10000$-dimensional feature vector follows a $\mathcal{N}(\mathbf{0}, \vect{\Sigma})$ distribution, where $\Sigma_{ij}=\rho^{|i-j|}$ with $\rho=0.95$; sample size $N=5000$. \item {\bf Scenario 2 (S2)} Subset of The Cancer Genome Atlas (TCGA) data: this data set ($N=2834$, $M=10000$) contains 450K methylation status of the top $10000$ most variable CpGs for $2834$ patients.
 This scenario is even more challenging than S1 due to strong and complex correlation structure among CpGs.
 This data set was obtained via {\tt TCGA2STAT} \citep{tcga2stat}. \item {\bf Scenario 3 (S3)} Fullsize TCGA data: this data set ($N=2834$, $M=335897$) contains 450K methylation status of $335897$ CpGs with complete records for $2834$ patients. \end{itemize}